hiperiondev/stack_vm/docs/assembler/index.rst

 ------

-| Is a very complete assembler with a lot of directives (see DIRECTVES table)
+| Is a very complete assembler with a lot of directives (see DIRECTVES table).
-| Instructions can be extended easily on vm_opcodes_def.c
+| Instructions can be extended easily on vm_opcodes_def.c.
-| For that you can edit one of the not use instructions (Usually after the HALT instruction)
+| For that you can edit one of the not use instructions (Usually after the HALT instruction).
 | Up to 8 arguments can be specified.
-The assembler stop to search after the first ARG_NON in the list
+The assembler stop to search after the first ARG_NON in the list.
-| When read the program it's ensure that the data type is correct and emit the code into the program
+| When read the program it's ensure that the data type is correct and emit the code into the program.
 | The possible arguments types are:

 * ARG_NON: Non arguments.
 All arguments defined after this are ignored.